MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 ### More compute

-Increasing the computing power of the machines that run AI models has been a crucial driver of progress alongside algorithmic improvements throughout the deep learning revolution.
+Increasing computational power has been a crucial driver of AI progress alongside algorithmic improvements throughout the deep learning revolution.
 One reason compute has been so important to AI progress is due to its scalability: increasing computing power is often much easier than improving a complex algorithm.
 [The graph of the Top 500 supercomputers](https://www.top500.org/statistics/perfdevel/) suggests top computers might be due for a significant advance in the near future, though computers towards the bottom of the list (which are still very powerful) are improving much more slowly.
 The supercomputer currently ranked #500 is about as powerful as the top supercomputer in 2010.